ENOCKact/Linear-regression/LRM.md

 ![](LRM_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-*2015-2020* Audi models have greater significant number of cars in our data.
+*2015-2020* Audi models have a greater significant number of cars in our data.

 ``` r